Verady/veranet/README.md

 the created configuration at `~/.config/veranet/config` as desired (see the {@tutorial config}) and send `SIGINT` to the process (`Ctrl+C`).

-Once you are finished, run the ORC container again, but expose the RPC to the host, mount the data directory, allocate a pseudo TTY, detach the process, and tell docker to keep it running (even starting automatically on system boot).
+Once you are finished, run the Veranet container again, but expose the RPC to the host, mount the data directory, allocate a pseudo TTY, detach the process, and tell docker to keep it running (even starting automatically on system boot).